 Let’s talk about all the good things, and the bad things, that may be.
 Let’s talk about eyepieces!
 More to the point, let’s talk about expensive eyepieces, also referred to as premium eyepieces.

 Obviously, as a preliminary matter, when you’re selecting a new eyepiece, one of the first considerations should be how it fits in with the eyepieces you already have – particularly, your magnification scheme.
 Of course, to figure out your magnification, you simply take the focal length of your telescope (1200mm for an f/6 8-inch dob) and divide it by the focal length of the eyepiece.
-So, for example, if you have, say, 25mm and 10mm Plossls that came with your 8-inch dob, they’re giving you 48x and 120x respectively.
+For example, if you have, say, 25mm and 10mm Plossls that came with your 8-inch dob, they’re giving you 48x and 120x respectively.
 So, the first analysis is to fill in magnification “gaps” you have – like a high-powered eyepiece, or more of a mid-powered eyepiece.
 But that’s just the first thing you’re looking at.

 Many budding astronomers – including myself, up to a point – think that better eyepieces will show them more.
 “Oh, if I only save up and buy a $200 eyepiece instead of this $50 one I have, things will pop right out at me.
 If I throw some more money at an eyepiece, I’ll be able to see fainter stars, more detail.”